Dept24c/vivo/README.md

 ## Local + System State
 Vivo enables easy access to both local and system state.
 In the Vivo context, local state is local to the client and is not shared.
 System state is shared across all clients in the system.
+When any local or system state changes, any subscribed clients are automatically updated with the current state.
+This makes creating live, connected applications much easier.

 ## Paths
 State paths are a sequence of keys that index into the state data structure.